bernardowusumensah/SMS/README.md

     -
 ## Testing:
-Navigate through to sms/testing to see various API endpoint test using cURL and MVC as well
+Navigate through to sms/add-update-testing to see various API endpoint test using cURL and MVC as well

+## New implementation
+- An API which Updates a Teacher
+- A web page that allows a user to enter updated T eacher information

 ## Models: